 With a clear vision, endless energy and an outspoken personality, Ninette de Valois remained influential right throughout her life.

-Edris Stannus, along with hundreds of other inspirational Irish emigrants, are remembered at EPIC.
+Ninette de Valois (Edris Stannus) is one of hundreds of other inspirational Irish emigrants remembered at EPIC.
 Discover some of them with our virtual museum tour.